When a model / rule flags a transaction or action event, it generates an alert.

 - Re-assign or re-queue the alert through default or workflow buttons

 - Resolve (dispose, escalate, transfer, close...) the alert through workflow buttons

 Alert State -- Alerts have two states:

 Alert Disposition -- Alerts can have dispositions such as "false positive" that define and classify the outcome of the agents' investigation.

 Alert Deadline -- Alerts can have deadlines so that agents have a clear due date for their investigation.

-Alert Workflow and Resolution -- Alerts can be escalated, transferred between agents, closed, opened, turned into a case, whitelisted, de-escalated, tagged and more using workflow buttons.
+Alert Workflows -- Alerts can be escalated, transferred between agents, closed, opened, turned into a case, whitelisted, de-escalated, tagged and more using programmable workflow buttons.

 Administrators can view all alerts in all queues under the Admin tab of the Alert page:

 Updated 3 months ago